Battle of Transylvania: Aftermath

-The Romanian invasion caused the sacking of Erich von Falkenhayn as the Chief of Staff of the Imperial German Army.
+The Romanian invasion caused the sacking of Erich von Falkenhayn as the chief of staff of the Imperial German Army.
 He was replaced by Paul von Hindenburg and Erich Ludendorff.
-Falkehnayn's dismissal made him "the first German casualty of the campaign".
+Falkenhayn's dismissal made him "the first German casualty of the campaign".
 Stopping the Romanian advance into Transylvania became the top German priority, meaning that the offensive at Verdun had to be ended.
 The German 9th Army was created on 6 September specifically to deal with the situation in Transylvania, and it was commanded by Falkenhayn.
 Several of its units were moved to Transylvania from various fronts: two Reserve Corps headquarters from the Baltic Front, the 187th Infantry Division from Alsace, the 89th Infantry Division from Galicia, and the 3rd Cavalry Division from Russia.
 Although commanders from all fronts begged Ludendorff for reinforcements, the latter made his priorities clear: "Hold on to all our positions along the Western, Eastern, Italian and Macedonian Fronts; [and] deploy any and all available forces for the decisive blow against the Romanians.".
 The Austrians moved mountain brigades from the Italian Front to Transylvania, while the Germans redeployed the Alpine Corps from Verdun and the 76th Reserve Division from Riga.

 Before the counter-offensive of the Central Powers, it was established that Germany would be in charge.
 On 28 August, the Austrians - unable to muster resistance at any level - reluctantly agreed to a unified Central Powers command for the Eastern Front.
 This essentially meant handing control of all military operations to the Germans.
 Due to the Austro-Hungarians being initially outnumbered more than 10 to 1, Romania could be defeated only through the joint effort of all four Central Powers, but this would have been possible only under a unified command.
 During September the Central Powers ratified agreements making the German emperor their supreme commander, a concession which gave Hindenburg and Ludendorff control over the Austro-Hungarian, Bulgarian and Ottoman armies.
 Politically, the new unified command under the German Kaiser was created on 7 September.
 It not only cemented German ascendancy in the Berlin-Vienna alliance, but also limited the Austro-Hungarian diplomatic initiative.
 The Central Powers chain of command during the battle was clear: the Austro-Hungarian General Arz was the one taking orders from the German General Falkenhayn, not the other way around.
 An example of this can be found towards the end of the battle, when Falkenhayn ordered Arz to pursue the retreating enemy.